dhocker/udmx-pyusb/Readme.md

 The uDMX is the first device at Bus 001, Device 005 with ID 16c0:05dc.
 The 16c0 is the vendor ID and the 05dc is the product ID.
 The uDMX can be found at /dev/bus/usb/001/005.

-## Permissions
+## Permissions <a id="Permissions"></a>
 If you want to program the uDMX on a raspberry pi without always running sudo, you must do something with the default permissions of the uDMX device.
-Here are the default permissions.

     ~/rpi/uDMX-pyusb $ ls -al /dev/bus/usb/001/005
     crw-rw-r-- 1 root root 189, 4 Feb 25 15:30 /dev/bus/usb/001/005

-Notice the permissions for the device: 664.
+Notice the permissions are: 664.
 Only root and members of the root group have write permission.
 This is why sudo is required for the current user (usually pi).
 You can fix this issue by changing the permissions on the uDMX to: 666.